The Scenes and Scenery of Ireland's Movies Self-Drive

 Belfast to Ballycastle

-This morning you will leave Belfast and drive towards the picturesque town of Glenarm on the north Antrim coastline the setting of many Game of Thrones scenes.
+This morning, you will leave Belfast and drive towards the picturesque town of Glenarm on the north Antrim coastline the setting of many Game of Thrones scenes.
 Time permitting, you should pay a visit to Steensons Jewellers in the village, producer of many of the jewels featured in the hit TV Series.
 Continue driving along the Antrim coastline enjoying the spectacular views, rolling hills and scenic villages.
-Next stop is a visit Carrick-a-Rede Rope Bridge.
+Next stop is a visit to Carrick-a-Rede Rope Bridge.
 One of Northern Ireland's most famous landmarks, the bridge is suspended across a 20m chasm between the mainland and the tiny Carrick Island, with a 23m drop to the water below.
-Overnight in the Ballycastle or Bushmills area (Bushmills Inn or similar).
+Overnight in Bushmills.

 Bushmills Inn